-These general policies below serve as a guide for both our patients and therapists to establish mutual understanding and a positive therapeutic relationship.
+These general policies below serve as a guide for both our patients and providers to establish mutual understanding and a positive therapeutic relationship.
 We believe that clear policies are essential in maintaining a respectful and productive therapeutic journey.
 Please take a moment to familiarize yourself with our policies, as they help us create a collaborative and effective experience for all.
 If you have any questions or require further clarification, our team is here to assist you.

 Other policies not listed below can be found on the following pages:

 If you are late to your appointment, you are voluntarily losing some of your session time that will not be made up (your session will still end at the time it was scheduled to end).
-This is because your therapist will likely have another appointment following your appointment.
+This is because your provider will likely have another appointment following your appointment.
 We strive to provide each patient with the full duration of their session, and unfortunately, we cannot extend the session beyond its scheduled time if you arrive late.
-We encourage you to arrive on time to make the most of your therapy session and ensure that you have ample time to address your needs.
+We encourage you to arrive on time to make the most of your session and ensure that you have ample time to address your needs.
 Your punctuality will help us maintain an efficient schedule and provide the highest level of care to all our patients.

-All patients are responsible for informing their therapist of any other in-person or electronic interactions (whether past or present) regarding their mental health and wellness care with any other professionals.
+All patients are responsible for informing their provider of any other in-person or electronic interactions (whether past or present) regarding their mental health and wellness care with any other professionals.
 Understanding your history of treatment or co-occurring treatment is critical.

-Mental health therapy is most effective when sessions occur weekly, although this can be decided between you and your therapist.
+If receiving therapy services, therapy is most effective when sessions occur weekly, although this can be decided between you and your therapist.
 Your therapist will likely schedule your appointments for several weeks out at a time to ensure the mutually agreed-upon day and time can be held as a standing appointment slot for you each week.
 At some point after your initial treatment goals have been completed, it’s possible that you and your therapist may decide to gradually reduce the frequency of your appointments.
 Your therapist will work closely with you to assess your progress, discuss your goals, and determine the most appropriate course of action for your continued growth and well-being.

 Emails and Text Messages